MartinLovecky/staradventure/README.md

+# php 8 is required also in php.ini enable extension=sodium

 Before you can use this application you need to create .env file in root directory of your application and then add these variables:

 ### THESE will change !!!